nus-cs2103/website-base/admin/tools.md

 ## Tool: Learning Management System

-This module website is the main source of information for the module.
+This course website is the main source of information for the course.
 In addition, we use Canvas for some things %%(e.g., announcements, file submissions, grade book, ...)%%.

 <!-- ----------------------------------------------------------------------------------------------------- -->
 {% if not cs2113 %}